JetForm

-JetForm was the name of a Canadian software manufacturer created by four consultants (Wayne Hall, Bob Allum, Tom Hicks, and John Gleed) that was based out of Ottawa, Ontario, Canada and an electronic form software product of the same name.
+JetForm Corporation was the name of a Canadian software manufacturer created by four consultants (Wayne Hall, Bob Allum, Tom Hicks, John Gleed and Ed Deinstadt) that was based out of Ottawa, Ontario, Canada and an electronic form software product of the same name.

 JetForm once had major offices in the United States, various countries in Europe, Australia, and New Zealand.
 It was founded in 1982, and was listed under NASDAQ as FORMF, under the Pacific Stock Exchange as JTF, and the Toronto Stock Exchange as JFM.

 History

 The company was originally named Indigo Software and was solely a software consulting firm.
 Indigo Software did work for the Canadian Federal Government and IBM (as the maintainer of an IBM CAD software product); among other clients.
 One significant government project resulted in an electronic forms product being created: iFiller, iPrint, et al.

 With Microsoft's release of Windows 3.11, Indigo Software did a major enhancement to the forms software and re-branded it JetForm.
 The JetForm forms product was very successful, and Indigo Software's consulting work also began to focus on work associated with the JetForm software.
 Given the popularity of the forms software, Indigo Software made a decision to rename the company JetForm.

 Its eponymous series of products directly competed against other electronic forms software, such as Delrina's PerForm, and FormFlow products.

 In September, 1996, Symantec, which had bought Delrina the previous year, sold their Electronic Forms Division to JetForm.
 JetForm continued to develop the FormFlow series of products under its own name.

 Around this time, JetForm bought the naming rights to the Ottawa Baseball Stadium, naming it "JetForm Park".